 As mentioned above; Starting out with a new cue can be tricky and can often feel awkward initially.
 Throughout years of playing with a particular cue, you get used to it’s weight, become accustomed to the feel of it as well as how it plays.
 Persistence is key, so stick with it (excuse the pun).
 This sometimes difficult transition is yet another reason for implementing a good cue care routine.

 Last week I went to take that very same cue (19 years on) to Tony for a new tip.
 It’s easy enough to fit your own tip but I have seen some tip disasters on other player’s cues.
 As a result, an expert will always get my vote to get the job done properly.
 Whilst Tony was fitting my new tip I took the opportunity to ask him for some maintenance tips to share with you on how to look after your cue.
 Here is a rundown of our most important, Top 6 Cue Care Tips every player needs to know.

 How to Look After Your Cue:

 - Choose a local cue-maker to fit your tip.
 If you can’t find a local craftsmen find someone at your local club that you can trust, is experienced and fits them often.
 You will find many people that can fit tips but this doesn’t always mean they’ll do a good job.
 Make sure you choose someone that does it regularly – I’ve known tips to come off mid-frame after such experiences.
 If you’re struggling with your search turn to Google for assistance.

-- When not in use, Always Store and transport your cue in a sturdy case that has firm support inside to keep your cue in place if the case is dropped.
+- When not in use, Always Store and transport your cue in a sturdy case that has firm support inside to keep your cue in place if the case is dropped or knocked over.
 My aluminium case is old school and has plenty of cosmetic marks on the outside where it has been knocked over.
 Accidents happen but the foam interior of my case has always kept my cue in position regardless of what life has thrown at it.